How to securely expose Plex from behind CGNAT with Cloudflare Tunnel

 “Unless you are an Enterprise customer, Cloudflare offers specific Paid Services (e.g., the Developer Platform, Images, and Stream) that you must use in order to serve video and other large files via the CDN.
 Cloudflare reserves the right to disable or limit your access to or use of the CDN, or to limit your End Users’ access to certain of your resources through the CDN, if you use or are suspected of using the CDN without such Paid Services to serve video or a disproportionate percentage of pictures, audio files, or other large files.”

-If you already have and use a Cloudflare account, I highly recommend creating a separate Cloudflare account with another email address, and only use this other account for hosting a Cloudflare Tunnel with Plex, so that any actions taken by Cloudflare against you are limited to this one account.
-Consider it a burner account that may not provide a permanent solution.
-(I suggest more permanent solutions at the end of the post.)
+If you already have a Cloudflare account and still want to expose Plex this way, I highly recommend creating a separate Cloudflare account with another email address, and only use that other account for hosting a Cloudflare Tunnel with Plex, so that any actions taken by Cloudflare against you are limited to this new account, and not your main one!
+Consider it a burner account that may eventually self-destruct.

 Pre-Requisites